HLTech/mockiavelli/README.md

 #### .addRestMock(filter: RequestFilter, response: MockedResponse, options?): RestMock

 Respond to xhr and fetch requests that match the `filter` with provided `response`.
+Pass query params through `query` argument in `filter` object or simply append text to `url`

 ###### Arguments

 -   `filter` _(RequestFilter)_ used to determine if request matches the mock
     -   `method: string`
     -   `url: string`
+    -   `query(optional): QueryObject` object literal which accepts strings and arrays of strings as values, transformed to queryString
 -   `response` _(MockedResponse)_ content of mocked response
     -   `status: number`
     -   `headers: object`